Create delivery groups

 - From Start menu: Applications that are discovered on a machine created from the master image in the selected catalog.
 When you select this source, a new page launches with a list of discovered applications; select those you want to add and then click OK.

-- Manually defined: Applications located in the Site or elsewhere in your network.
-When you select this source, a new page launches where you type the path to the executable, working directory, optional command line arguments, and display names for administrators and users.
-After entering this information, click OK.
+- Type the path to the executable, working directory, optional command line arguments, and display names for administrators and users.

-- Existing: Applications previously added to the Site, perhaps in another Delivery Group.
-When you select this source, a new page launches with a list of discovered applications; select those you want to add and then click OK.
+- Existing: Applications previously added to the site, perhaps in another delivery group.
+When you select this source, a new page launches with a list of discovered applications.
+Add the applications and click OK.

 - App-V: Applications in App-V packages.
 When you select this source, a new page launches where you select the App-V server or the Application Library.
 Select the applications you want to add from the resulting display and then click OK.
 For more information, see App-V.

 If an application source or application is not available or valid, it is either not visible or cannot be selected.
 For example, the Existing source is not available if no applications have been added to the site.
 Or, an application might not be compatible with the supported session types on machines in the selected catalog.

 Step 5.
 Desktops

 The title of this page depends on the catalog you chose on the Machines page: